Stella-Jones (TSE:SJ) Stock Rating Upgraded by TD Securities

-TD Securities upgraded shares of Stella-Jones (TSE:SJ) from a buy rating to an action list buy rating in a report published on Tuesday morning, BayStreet.CA reports.
-TD Securities currently has C$56.00 price objective on the stock, down from their previous price objective of C$57.00.
+TD Securities upgraded shares of Stella-Jones (TSE:SJ) from a buy rating to an action list buy rating in a report published on Tuesday, BayStreet.CA reports.
+TD Securities currently has C$56.00 price target on the stock, down from their prior price target of C$57.00.

-SJ has been the subject of a number of other research reports.
-Scotiabank decreased their target price on Stella-Jones from C$56.00 to C$55.00 in a report on Friday, September 3rd.
-National Bankshares raised Stella-Jones from a sector perform rating to an outperform rating and set a C$52.00 target price for the company in a report on Wednesday, August 4th.
-CIBC reaffirmed a buy rating and set a C$54.00 target price on shares of Stella-Jones in a report on Thursday, September 16th.
-National Bank Financial raised Stella-Jones from a sector perform market weight rating to an outperform rating and set a C$52.00 target price for the company in a report on Wednesday, August 4th.
-Finally, Royal Bank of Canada downgraded Stella-Jones from an outperform rating to a sector perform rating and decreased their target price for the stock from C$56.00 to C$46.00 in a report on Wednesday, August 4th.
-One research analyst has rated the stock with a hold rating, four have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat, the company currently has an average rating of Buy and a consensus target price of C$53.51.
+Several other analysts also recently weighed in on the company.
+National Bankshares upgraded Stella-Jones from a sector perform rating to an outperform rating and set a C$52.00 target price for the company in a research report on Wednesday, August 4th.
+CIBC reiterated a buy rating and issued a C$54.00 target price on shares of Stella-Jones in a research note on Thursday, September 16th.
+National Bank Financial upgraded Stella-Jones from a sector perform market weight rating to an outperform rating and set a C$52.00 target price on the stock in a research note on Wednesday, August 4th.
+Royal Bank of Canada downgraded Stella-Jones from an outperform rating to a sector perform rating and lowered their price target for the stock from C$56.00 to C$46.00 in a report on Wednesday, August 4th.
+Finally, Scotiabank lowered their price target on Stella-Jones from C$56.00 to C$55.00 in a report on Friday, September 3rd.
+One investment analyst has rated the stock with a hold rating, four have issued a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat, Stella-Jones has a consensus rating of Buy and a consensus target price of C$53.51.

 Stella-Jones Inc produces and markets pressure-treated wood products in Canada and the United States.
 It offers railway ties and timbers for railroad operators; and utility poles for electrical utilities and telecommunication companies.
 The company also provides residential lumber and accessories to retailers for outdoor applications; industrial products, including pilings, wharf and bridge timbers, crane mats, railway crossings, and laminated poles; construction timbers; and coal tar-based products.